open-telemetry/opentelemetry.io/content/en/docs/zero-code/_index.md

-If you are using Kubernetes, you can use the [OpenTelemetry Operator for Kubernetes][otel-op] to [inject zero-code instrumentation] for .NET, Java, Node.js, Python, Go into your application.
+If you are using Kubernetes, you can use the [OpenTelemetry Operator for Kubernetes][otel-op] to [inject zero-code instrumentation] for .NET, Java, Node.js, Python, or Go into your application.

 [inject zero-code instrumentation]: /docs/kubernetes/operator/automatic/
 [zero-code instrumentation]: /docs/concepts/instrumentation/zero-code/